martinring/thesis/src/3-Self-Verification.md

 re-configured with allowed values, in this way guaranteeing correct functionality.

-Our approach differs from *runtime verification*, which is concerned with "checking whether a *run* of a system under scrutiny satisfies or violates a given correctness property" [@Leucker:2009].
-The central notion of runtime verification is the trace (or run) of a system, and central questions are how to derive monitors checking a concrete run against an abstract specification.
+Our approach differs from *run-time verification*, which is concerned with "checking whether a *run* of a system under scrutiny satisfies or violates a given correctness property" [@Leucker:2009].
+The central notion of run-time verification is the trace (or run) of a system, and central questions are how to derive monitors checking a concrete run against an abstract specification.
 The logics employed are typically temporal or modal logics.
 In our work, we are not concerned with monitoring the system at all, we instead